|Learn how to foster the assets that contribute to the healthy development of children and adolescents.

 - The community is dependent on SI (or another entity, if you use a different system – see box below) to analyze the surveys.
 That means paying fees, which may be a problem for some communities, and waiting as much as three months before survey results are available.
 The larger the community – or the more detailed analysis it needs – the greater the cost.

 CADY (Community Asset Development for Youth), a Michigan State University program, attempts to address some of these issues.
-It focuses more narrowly, concerning itself specifically with reducing substance abuse and violence and bullying among youth.
+It focuses more narrowly, concerning itself specifically with reducing substance use and violence and bullying among youth.

 CADY has identified a number of assets, fewer than but similar to those named by SI, but joins them with 11 deficits that communities might seek to correct.
 Its survey pinpoints deficits, and links them to the assets that seem to correct them.